Is the principal employer liable to pay bonus of 8.33% to the contract labours engaged?

 Dear Ashish,

 For the purpose of statutory rights and obligations pertaining to contract labor in general, all the Acts applicable to the Principal Employer's establishment during the contract period are the sources of entitlement.
-If the PE's establishment being a Public Sector establishment is exempt under Sec.20 or 32 of the PB Act,1965, the PE need not pay any bonus to the contract labor employed during the exemption period.
-But, still such CL have the right to demand bonus from the Contractor.
+If the PE's establishment, being a Public Sector establishment, is exempt under Sec.
+20 or 32 of the PB Act, 1965, the PE need not pay any bonus to the contract labor employed during the exemption period.
+However, such contract labor still have the right to demand bonus from the Contractor.

 ashishks007